 The Plan calls for annual incentive compensation awards based on the Company and its business units' financial performance compared to goals set immediately prior to or at the beginning of the year in which the award is to be earned.
 The payout upon the achievement of such goals is equal to a percentage of base salary, which is also set at the beginning of the year.
 Those percentages are determined on an individual basis, taking into account the responsibilities, prior experience and recent performance of the relevant employee.
-The 2012 target percentage for each of the named executive officers was as follows: Mr. Jones, 50%; Mr. Rosberg, 40%; Ms. McDaniel, 70% (to reflect additional responsibilities relating to the management of Slate, Post-Newsweek Media, and the Herald); and Ms. Dillon, 40%.
+The 2013 target percentage of base salary for each of the named executive officers was as follows: Mr. Jones, 50%; Mr. Rosberg, 40%; Ms. McDaniel, 70% (to reflect additional responsibilities relating to the management of Slate, Post-Newsweek Media and The Herald); and Ms. Dillon, 40%.
 Mr. Graham has asked the Committee not to grant him an annual bonus award.
-Bonus awards are usually paid in the first quarter of the year following the year in which they were earned.
-In 2012, the Compensation Committee certified that certain performance criteria had been achieved prior to the close of the fiscal year and approved early payment of the achieved portion of executive and management bonuses.
-As a result, the named executive officers were paid a portion of their 2012 bonus on December 27, 2012.
+In 2014, Ms. McDaniel's bonus target was reduced to 50% of base salary to reflect the sales of Post-Newsweek Media and the Herald, which both occurred in 2013.

-In 2012, the annual bonus formula for the named executive officers was based on an earnings per share target because the Committee believed that such a goal would align the interests of shareholders and the named executive officers in growing the value of the Company.
+In 2013, the annual bonus formula for the named executive officers was based on a diluted earnings per share target because the Committee believed that such a goal would align the interests of shareholders and the named executive officers in growing the value of the Company.
 Management and the Committee believe that they have designed the targets to be challenging, but achievable.
-The Company has achieved its financial goals and paid out at target or above in the bonus portion of the Plan in three of the past five years; in two of the past five years, the Company achieved less than 100% of its earnings per share goal, as adjusted to exclude certain items.
+The Company has achieved its financial goals and paid out at target or above in the bonus portion of the Plan in four of the past five years; in one of the past five years, the Company achieved less than 100% of its earnings per share goal, as adjusted to exclude certain items.

-In 2012, the Company achieved 107% of its earnings per share goal of \$24.04, as adjusted to exclude certain items based upon the annual formula, and taking into account Compensation Committee discretion to exclude certain write-downs and charges.
-In setting that goal, the Compensation Committee established a formula for bonus purposes that included adjustments for certain items, to the extent that actual amounts varied from those in the 2012 annual budget, which was used as the basis for determining the per share goal of \$24.04.
-Specifically, these adjustments included credits for unbudgeted divestitures and foreign exchange gains and a Kaplan stock compensation expense budget variance, offset by additions for unbudgeted acquisitions and a pension budget variance.
-In making its final bonus determinations for the named executive officers, the Compensation Committee also exercised its discretion to exclude certain unusual and unbudgeted items, in addition to the adjustments included in the formula, from its calculation of the earnings per share goal.
-Specifically, the adjustments included unbudgeted severance and restructuring charges at Kaplan and WP Media, a noncash goodwill and other longlived assets impairment charge at one of the Kaplan businesses, and a write-down of a marketable equity security.
-The Compensation Committee adjusted for these items as they do not relate to the regular operating results that are customarily considered by the Committee in determining bonus amounts.
-The exhibit to the Company's Form 8-K filed on February 22, 2013, detailed these items, as does page 54 of the Company's Annual Report on Form 10-K, filed on February 28, 2013.
-These items collectively amounted to \$8.40 in diluted earnings per share net additions, or 100% of the total adjustments made.
+The original diluted earnings per share goal for 2013 was \$20.12; however the Committee adjusted the goal to exclude the impact of discontinued operations, resulting in a revised diluted earnings per share goal of \$23.54.
+In setting the original goal, the Committee established a formula for bonus purposes that included adjustments for certain items, to the extent that actual amounts varied from those in the 2013 annual budget.
+Specifically, these adjustments included credits for unbudgeted divestitures and a pension budget variance, offset by additions for foreign exchange losses, acquisitions and a Kaplan stock compensation expense budget variance.

+In calculating the Company's achievement of 2013 diluted earnings per share for purposes of making its final bonus determinations for the named executive officers, the Committee also exercised its discretion to exclude certain unusual and unbudgeted items, in addition to the adjustments included in the diluted earnings per share formula.
+Specifically, the adjustments included unbudgeted restructuring charges at Kaplan, a non-cash intangible and other long-lived assets impairment charge at one of the Kaplan businesses, a write-down of a marketable equity security, other investment write-downs and unbudgeted costs related to the sale of certain publishing businesses.
+The Committee adjusted for these items as they do not relate to the regular operating results that are customarily considered by the Committee in determining bonus amounts.
+The exhibit to the Company's Form 8-K filed on February 21, 2014, detailed most of these items, as does page 40 of the Company's Annual Report on Form 10-K, filed on February 28, 2014.
+These items collectively amounted to \$2.30 in diluted earnings per share net additions, or 70% of the total adjustments made.